Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Experiments

 \textbf{In-distribution Classification Accuracy.} A potential risk of modifying the primitive classification network for OOD detection is the large degradation of the in-distribution classification accuracy.
-As shown in Tab. \ref{tab:accuracy}, our proposed X-DOM does not have this issue, as X-DOM has only 0.12\% top-1 accuracy drop on the CIFAR10 dataset and improves the classification performance by 0.23\% on the CIFAR100 dataset.
-This result indicates that the dense prediction training in X-DOM ensures effective learning of semantic features, while learning the domain features.
-The 0.23\% accuracy increase on CIFAR100 also indicates that the dense prediction task can also improve the semantic feature learning for in-distribution classification.
+As shown in Tab. \ref{tab:accuracy}, our proposed DFB does not have this issue, as DFB has only 0.12\% top-1 accuracy drop on the CIFAR10 dataset and improves the classification performance by 0.23\% on the CIFAR100 dataset.
+This result indicates that the dense prediction training in DFB ensures effective learning of foreground features, while learning the background features.
+The 0.23\% accuracy increase on CIFAR100 also indicates that the dense prediction task can also improve the foreground feature learning for in-distribution classification.

-\textbf{Extending to Large-scale Semantic Space.} A further challenge for OOD detection is on datasets with a large number of ID classes and high-resolution images, \eg, ImageNet-1k \cite{deng2009imagenet}.
-Fig. \ref{fig:imagenet} presents the detection performance of X-DOM using ImageNet-1k as in-distribution dataset and on four OOD datasets, including two new high resolution datasets, ImageNet-O \cite{hendrycks2021natural} and SUN \cite{xiao2010sun}.
-To examine the impact of the number of classes, we show the results using $\mathit{C}\in \{200, 300, 500, 1000\}$ randomly selected ID classes from ImageNet-1k ($C=1000$ is the full ImageNet-1k data; see \texttt{Appendix B.2} for more details).
-The results show that X-DOM can consistently and significantly outperform its base model Energy with increasing number of ID classes on four diverse OOD datasets, indicating the effectiveness of X-DOM working in large-scale semantic space.
-On the other hand, as expected, both Energy and X-DOM are challlenged by the large semantic space, and thus, their performance decreases with more ID classes.
+\textbf{Extending to Large-scale Semantic Space.} Another challenge for OOD detection is on datasets with a large number of ID classes and high-resolution images, \eg, ImageNet-1k \cite{deng2009imagenet}.
+Fig. \ref{fig:imagenet} presents the detection performance of DFB using ImageNet-1k as in-distribution dataset and on four OOD datasets, including two new high resolution datasets, ImageNet-O \cite{hendrycks2021natural} and SUN \cite{xiao2010sun}.
+To examine the impact of the number of classes, we show the results using $\mathit{C}\in \{200, 300, 500, 1000\}$ randomly selected ID classes from ImageNet-1k ($C=1000$ is the full ImageNet-1k data).
+The results show that DFB can consistently and significantly outperform its base model Energy with increasing number of ID classes on four diverse OOD datasets, indicating the effectiveness of DFB working in large-scale semantic space.
+On the other hand, as expected, both Energy and DFB are challlenged by the large semantic space, and thus, their performance decreases with more ID classes.
 Extending to large-scale semantic space is a general challenge for existing OOD detectors.
 We leave it for future work.

+\textbf{Analysis of Pseudo Mask Quality.} We explore the impact of various qualities of pseudo-masks on the overall efficacy of DFB during the pseudo-mask generation phase.
+Experiments show that the quality of pseudo-masks exerts a minimal effect on the final performance.
+Specifically, Table \ref{tab:camgradcam} presents a comparative assessment of masks generated using Grad-CAM\cite{selvaraju2017grad} versus those created using CAM\cite{zhou2016learning}, with both methods demonstrating comparable results.